george-h-h/george-h-h/README.md

-Hello there, I'm George, an aspiring software developer based in the London area.
+Hello there, I'm George, a Java developer based in the London area.